Folate: Heart disease

 One meta-analysis reported that multi-year folic acid supplementation, in amounts in most of the included clinical trials at higher than the upper limit of 1,000 μg/day, reduced the relative risk of cardiovascular disease by a modest 4%.
 Two older meta-analyses, which would not have incorporated results from newer clinical trials, reported no changes to the risk of cardiovascular disease.

 Stroke

 The absolute risk of stroke with supplementation decreases from 4.4% to 3.8% (a 10% decrease in relative risk).
 Two other meta-analyses reported a similar decrease in relative risk.
 Two of these three were limited to people with pre-existing cardiovascular disease or coronary heart disease.
 The beneficial result may be associated with lowering circulating homocysteine concentration, as stratified analysis showed that risk was reduced more when there was a larger decrease in homocysteine.
 The effect was also larger for the studies that were conducted in countries that did not have mandatory grain folic acid fortification.
 The beneficial effect was larger in the subset of trials that used a lower folic acid supplement compared to higher.

 Cancer

-Chronically insufficient intake of folate may increase the risk of colorectal, breast, ovarian, pancreatic, brain, lung, cervical, and prostate cancers.
+Chronically insufficient intake of folate may increase the risk of colorectal, breast, ovarian, pancreatic, brain, lung, cervical, prostate, oesophageal, oral and pharyngeal cancers.

+Higher intake of folate from foods has been associated with reducing the adverse effects of alcohol on breast cancer risk.

+Due to the risks associated with folate deficiency, folic acid fortification of foods was initiated.
+Shortly after folic acid fortification was introduced, concerns were raised that higher intake might promote the progression of preneoplastic lesions in the colon (early cellular changes that could become cancer).